 This article contains important information about changes to Emarsys IP addresses.

 To ensure the long-term growth and security needs of our customers are met by the Emarsys Marketing Platform, Emarsys has invested in new, fully-owned IP ranges.
-A migration to these new IP addresses is taking place in late 2019 and throughout 2020/2021.
+The migration to these new IP addresses is continuous.

 IPv4 vs IPv6